herarya/FloatingPanel/README.md

 // From the second time, just call `show(animated:completion)`. view.addSubview(fpc.view)

-fpc.view.frame = view.bounds
+fpc.view.frame = view.bounds // MUST
-// Or configure Auto Layout constraints for `fpc.view`.
+// In addition, Auto Layout constraints for `fpc.view` are highly recommended.
+// because it makes the layout of a floating panel more robust.
 //
 //     fpc.view.translatesAutoresizingMaskIntoConstraints = false
 //     NSLayoutConstraint.activate([...])
 //
-// Either is required, but the latter(Auto Layout) was highly recommended.

 parent.addChild(fpc)